 O’ Gascon at 13 rue du Château is a traditional type restaurant that offers typically local cuisine, the owner buys his products locally, even the wine you choose for your meal: Jurançon for white or Saint Mont for red.
 Everything is homemade and especially the foie gras (fatty livers), to the dessert.
 We had lunch here several years back and was a nice experience to be repeated, eventually, No webpage but RestaurantGuru reviews : https://restaurantguru.com/OGascon-Pau

-The Pau Pyrénées tourist office on Pau https://en.tourismepau.com/discover/pau-much-more-than-you-expected/
+The Pau tourist office on its heritage : https://en.tourismepau.com/things-to-see-and-do/pau-as-i-like-it/

 There you go folks, a dandy area to explore and enjoy with the family, Memorable moments in my belle France, going all over in my road warrior trails brings out sublime awesome spots with nice memorable family visits of yesteryear always remember and always looking forward to be back, eventually.
-Again hope you enjoy the post on curiosities of Pau, part IV !!!! as I.
+Again hope you enjoy the post on curiosities of Pau, part III !!!! as I.

 And remember, happy travels, good health, and many cheers to all !!!